javacreeper/airpods-switcher/README.md

 # Airpods Switcher
-With this small utility you can easily connect airpods to your mac and disconnect either.
+With this small utility you can easily connect airpods to your mac in a single click as well as disconnect them.

-Based on this video https://youtu.be/u5qb3HTGudk.
+Code based on this video: https://youtu.be/u5qb3HTGudk.